Take these smart steps to prevent children from choking, but know what to do if it occurs.

 - Be aware that if it is smaller than a golf ball, it is a choking hazard.

-- Encourage older children to play with their toys (this means all those Legos, marbles and beads!) in a separate area or at a high table so younger kids cannot grab them.
+- Encourage older children to play with their own toys (this means all those Legos, marbles and beads!) in an area separate from toddlers and babies, or at a high table so younger children cannot grab them.

-- Make sure foods are eaten at the table (not elsewhere in the house where a toddler may like to wander).
+- Make sure foods are eaten at the table, not elsewhere in the house where a toddler may like to wander and find food lying around.

 - Encourage children to eat slowly and not talk or laugh while chewing.